Servlet Interview Questions and Answers

 - In Netscape : Tools menu -> cookie manager -> manage stored cookies -> remove all cookies option

-- Cookies can be restricted coming to clients from the server through browser settings.
+- Cookies can be restricted from coming to clients from the server through browser settings.
 This may fail session tracking.

 - In Internet Explorer: